 Roslynn speaks English, Japanese and Mandarin Chinese.

-Cristina Clopot is a PhD candidate at the Intercultural Research Centre, Heriot Watt University (Edinburgh, UK).
-Her work explores the intersection of heritage studies, folklore and anthropology.
+Dr. Cristina Clopot is a Research Associate at the Intercultural Research Centre, Heriot-Watt University (Edinburgh, UK) working on the Horizon 2020 project named CoHERE: Critical Heritages: Performing and Representing Identities in Europe.
+Her work explores the intersection of heritage studies, folklore, and anthropology.
 Her research interests cut across tangible and intangible heritage, with a particular interest in ethnic heritage.
-Her current research project is focused on Russian Old Believers in Romania, the manner in which they preserve and safeguard their cultural inheritance hundreds of years after settling in their new homeland.
+Her PhD research focused on Russian Old Believers in Romania, the manner in which they preserve and safeguard their cultural inheritance hundreds of years after settling in their new homeland.

 Cristina speaks Romanian, English and some French.